lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 Crippa, L. (2021).
 "The conditional arm of the law.
 The effect of the OECD Anti-Bribery Convention on foreign direct investment."
 [Download paper](https://lorenzo-crippa.github.io/files/conditional_arm.pdf).

-Crippa, L., Gizelis, T. I., Krause, J., & Minoletti, P. (2020).
-"Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey."

-Crippa, L., Wittek, R., & Silitonga, M. S. (2020).
-"Does Aid Spur Corruption?
-An Empirical Test of the 'Curse of Aid' Hypothesis in Indonesian Provinces."

 ## Work in progress

 Crippa, L. "Insulator or Conductor?
 Corporate Ownership and the Effect of Criminal Scandals."

-Crippa, L., & Swatton, P. “Out of Sight, Out of Mind.
-Why Do Countries Defect from Their Corporate Regulatory Mandates?”

 Crippa, L. "A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data."

 Crippa, L., & Saavedra-Lux, L. "Go Fight Elsewhere!
 FDI and the Diffusion of Conflict."

 Crippa, L., & Picci, L. "Cross-border Corruption and the OECD Anti-Bribery Convention: The Determinants of Compliance."

+Crippa, L., Wittek, R., & Silitonga, M. S. "Does Aid Spur Corruption?
+An Empirical Test of the 'Curse of Aid' Hypothesis in Indonesian Provinces."

 Kostelka, F., Crippa, L., & Swatton P. J. "Participation and Inequality in the U.S. States."